TrakBit/squarespace-static/src/markdown-pages/post-8.md

 slug: "/blog/live-chat-support-squarespace-whatsapp-rethink"
 date: "2020-11-21"
 title: "Rethinking Live Chat Support For Squarespace"
+description: "Future Plans On How Squarespace Buinsesses Can Improve Customer Support Experience Using WhatsApp Live Chat Widget."
 ---

-### Future Plans On How Squarespace Buinsesses Can Improve Customer Support Experience Using WhatsApp Live Chat Widget.

 ## Problem: Customer support via live chat can be time consuming
 Customer support despite being important has it's own set of  <a href="https://salesjump.xyz/blog/live-chat-phone-support" target="_blank"> **challenges**</a> so it was time to rethink how can I make WhatsApp Chat Widget more effective for the squarespace store owners and their customers.